-Severe COVID-19 is characterized by severe lung inflammation and activation of coagulation, frequently necessitating mechanical ventilation while the patient is in the intensive care unit.
+Severe COVID-19 is characterized by severe lung inflammation and activation of coagulation, frequently requiring mechanical ventilation while the patient is in the intensive care unit.
 Mortality and morbidity rates are high among critically ill, invasively mechanically ventilated patients with COVID-19, despite the established broad use of corticosteroids and other anti-inflammatory agents.
-Poor disease outcomes have been associated with activation of the complement system, specifically the C5a/C5aR axis.
+Poor disease outcomes have been associated with activation of the complement system, specifically the C5a/C5aR molecular signaling axis.
 Experimental studies in other viral lung diseases have shown that C5a is a potent anaphylatoxin, attracting neutrophils and monocytes to the site of infection that causes tissue damage, endothelialitis, and micro- thrombosis.
-Mice studies also showed that blockade of the C5a/C5aR1 molecular signaling axis limits the infiltration of myeloid cells in damaged organs and prevents excessive lung inflammation and endothelialitis.
+Mouse studies also showed that blockade of the C5a/C5aR1 molecular signaling axis limits the infiltration of myeloid cells in damaged organs and prevents excessive lung inflammation and endothelialitis.

 Despite wide-spread use of vaccines against SARS-CoV-2 and improvement in disease management, including use of immune modulators like anti-IL6 antibodies or JAK inhibitors, glucocorticosteroids and anticoagulant therapy during the recent COVID-19 pandemic, mortality rates of critically ill, intubated and mechanically ventilated patients have remained at levels over 50%.
-With over 300 fatalities per day in the United States alone at the end of 2022, this indicates the still very high medical need for effective therapies for the treatment of these patients.
+With 450 to 3,800 COVID-19 related fatalities per week in the United States throughout 2023, according to the Centers of Disease Control and Prevention, or CDC, (https://covid.cdc.gov/covid-data-tracker/#trends_weeklydeaths_select_00) this indicates the still prevailing medical need for effective therapies for the treatment of these patients.

-We are also developing vilobelimab in severe COVID-19.
-Based on our existing pre-clinical research on the role of C5a in viral-induced pneumonia, we decided to initiate a clinical development program with vilobelimab in critically ill COVID-19 patients with severely progressed pneumonia.
+During the COVID-19 pandemic of 2020-2023, it became clear that effective therapies for the treatment of severely or critically ill COVID-19 patients were not available or had not tested for this indication.
+In an effort to provide a contribution to this medical emergency and based on our existing pre-clinical research on the role of C5a in viral-induced pneumonia, we decided to initiate a clinical development program with vilobelimab in critically ill COVID-19 patients with severely progressed pneumonia